Last Update: 9/19/2022

-But, how will that work, and are there any concerns?
+But how will that work, and are there any concerns?
 The answers are below.

 How did the industry come to ads.txt?

-Here is where ads.txt comes into play.
+Here is where ads.txt comes into play

-How does it work?
+How does ads.txt work?

 Is it generally applicable?

-- When working with content syndicators, at least two pieces of information have to be verified.
-First, it’s important to validate the domain that the content is syndicated through, second, the domain that the content is produced from.
+- Ads.txt isn’t ready for those who are in Content Syndication.
+When working with content syndicators, a buyer must verify at least two pieces of information.
+First, it’s essential to validate the domain through which the content is syndicated; second, the domain from which the content is produced.

 - Ads.txt is ready for the four most common formats (Banner, Audio, Video, Native), leaving aside many new and widely adopted formats.
 Additionally, many publishers partner with different exchanges for different ad formats.
 That means publishers must reach out to many platforms to gather their seller accounts’ IDs in a single place.